-instanceOf Tests
+instanceOf tests

-instanceOf tests and type casts only work with the raw type.
-Thus, compiles, but with a warning.
-At runtime, the typecast succeeds, since all types are List.
-Eventually, a runtime error will result at the last line because the call to get tries to return a String, but it cannot.
+instance0f tests and type casts work only with the raw type.
+Thus, if was legal, then at runtime the typecast would succeed since all types are List.
+Eventually, a runtime error would result at the last line because the call to get would try to return a String but could not.

 '''

 List<Integer> list1 = new ArrayList<Integer>( );

 list1.add( 4 );

+Object list = list1;

-List<String> list2 = (List<String>) list1;
+List<String> list2 = (List<String>) list;

 String s = list2.get( 0 );

 '''